johnalanbrook/prosperon/docs/game.md

 ### Entity
 Entities are holders of components.
 Anything that needs a component will be an entity.
 Components rely on entites to render correctly.
 For example, the engine knows where to draw a sprite wherever its associated entity is.

 Entities can be composed of other entities.
-When that is the case, an entity "under" a different entity will move when the above entity moves.
+When that is the case, an entity "under" a different entity will move when the above entity moves, as if it were attached.

 The outermost entity that all other entities must exist in is the Primum.
 It always exists and cannot be removed.

-## Traits
-It is better to think of Primum as trait-based, intead of object-based.
-Any thing in your game that has particular properties can be used as a particular sort of object.

 ## Prototyping model
 All objects follow the prototyping model of inheritence.
 This makes it trivial to change huge swathes of the game, or make tiny adjustments to single objects, in a natural and intuitive way.